aws-samples/amazon-qldb-rest-api/README.md

 `./devops/build-lambda.sh`

-2. Bootstrap account with CDK resources
+2. Bootstrap account with CDK resources (need to be done only once)

 `./devops/cdk-bootstrap-to.sh 451823959762 ap-southeast-1`

 3. Deploy all to the account of choice

 `./devops/cdk-deploy-to.sh 451823959762 ap-southeast-1`

+(Optional) To set QLDB ledger and table name:

+`LEDGER_NAME=ledger1 TABLE_NAME=invoices ./devops/cdk-deploy-to.sh 451823959762 ap-southeast-1`

 4. Clean up